- Topic

 Publishing in open access journals

-Open access (OA) is the practice of providing unrestricted access via the Internet to peer-reviewed scholarly research.
-It is most commonly applied to scholarly journal articles, but it is also increasingly being provided to theses, scholarly monographs and book chapters.
+Open access (OA) describes the principles and practices through which research outputs are distributed online, free of access charges or barriers such as restrictive licensing.
 Open access enables greater research impact and broader dissemination of findings by reducing barriers to access for other researchers, stakeholders, and members of the community.

-- The NIH public access policy requires researchers to submit final peer-reviewed journal manuscripts that arise from NIH funds to PubMed Central immediately upon acceptance for publication.
+The NIH public access policy requires researchers to submit final peer-reviewed journal manuscripts that arise from NIH-funded research to PubMed Central via the NIH Manuscript Submission (NIHMS) system immediately upon acceptance for publication.
+Please note that this reflects NIH’s updated Public Access Policy that went into effect on July 1, 2025.
 See the Medical Center Library website for more information.

-- The NSF public access policy requires publications from NSF sponsored research to be submitted to the NSF Public Access Repository.
+The NSF public access initiative requires publications from NSF sponsored research to be submitted to the NSF Public Access Repository (NSF-PAR) via Research.gov.